divergentmedia/divergentDocumentation/ScopeBox/ScopeBox.md

 There are two XML options, for both Final Cut Pro 5 and later, and for Final Cut Pro X. When opened in Final Cut Pro, this XML will attempt to load the recorded files associated with each alert.
 Final Cut Pro will place markers within the video for each alert.
 This can be used to quickly find and correct issues within your source recording.

 #ScopeLink#
 ScopeLink allows you to monitor the signal from other applications on your computer, without any special hardware.
-Once installed, ScopeLink appears as an output option within supported applications, just like a traditional hardware output device.
-ScopeLink requires Mac OS X 10.8 ("Mountain Lion") or later.
+Once installed, ScopeLink appears as an output option within supported applications, just like a traditional hardware output device. **ScopeLink requires Mac OS X 10.8 ("Mountain Lion") or later.**

 Within ScopeBox, you can add the ScopeLink device from the source menu, just like any other source.
+Select the application you'll be using with ScopeLink.

 ![Adding a ScopeLink Source](images/scopelinkSource.png)

 ##Installing ScopeLink##

 Installing ScopeLink requires administrator privileges on your computer.
-The first time you attempt to add the ScopeLink source, you'll be prompted to install ScopeLink.
+The first time you attempt to add a ScopeLink source, you'll be prompted to install ScopeLink.
 You can manually initiate the installation by selecting "Install Additional Software" from the ScopeBox menu.

 The installation will prompt for your administrator password and install the ScopeLink software on your system.